 - Remember that you can refuse to answer - If an adjuster from the other driver's insurance company calls you, you are within your rights to refuse to answer.

 Another option for obtaining compensation after a car accident is filing a personal injury lawsuit against the other driver.
 Texas is a fault state, which means victims of car accidents are free to file personal injury lawsuits.

 However, the Texas statute of limitations for car accident claims is two years from the date of the accident.
 This means that if you do not file a lawsuit within two years, you lose the right to file a lawsuit.

-Our car accident lawyers can carefully review your claim to determine if it makes sense to file a lawsuit.
+Our injury attorneys can carefully review your claim to determine if it makes sense to file a lawsuit.
 Founding partner Jason Stephens obtained the eighth-largest motor vehicle verdict in the state in 2012.